UN climate talks near end of first week with progress on some fronts, but fossil fuels lurk | Science-Environment

 - United Arab Emirates

 Despite rapid growth of electric vehicles in some countries, oil still accounts for nearly 91 per cent of the energy used in the transport sector, according to the International Energy Agency.
-And it's a sector that includes hard-to-decarbonise industries like aviation and shipping, where cutting emissions will require big ramp-ups in production of sustainable aviation fuel, for airplanes, and alternative fuels like hydrogen for ships.
+And it's a sector that includes hard-to-decarbonize industries such as aviation and shipping, where cutting emissions will require big ramp-ups in production of sustainable aviation fuel, for airplanes, and alternative fuels like hydrogen for ships.

-The climate talks notched some measured wins in the first week when nations finalised the creation of a “loss and damage” fund to compensate countries hit by climate disasters.
-50 oil companies pledged to reach near-zero methane emissions by 2030, a commitment from the industry to slash greenhouse gases, but “short of what is required,” according to UN Secretary-General Antonio Guterres.
+The climate talks notched some measured wins in the first week when nations finalized the creation of a “loss and damage” fund to compensate countries hit by climate disasters.
+50 oil companies pledged to reach near-zero methane emissions by 2030, a commitment from the industry to slash greenhouse gases, but “short of what is required,” according to U.N.
+Secretary-General Antonio Guterres.

 Yet environmentalists are intensely focused on obtaining commitments for the world to phase out the use of coal, oil and natural gas.
 Climate negotiators are zeroing in on exactly how to deal with the fossil fuels that are overheating the planet.